NCAR/ccpp-framework/doc/CCPPtechnical/source/Glossary.rst

       The NOAA Environmental Modeling System - a software infrastructure that supports NCEP/EMC’s forecast products.
 The coupling software is based on ESMF and the NUOPC layer.

+   NUOPC
+      The National Unified Operational Prediction Capability is a consortium of Navy, NOAA, and Air Force modelers and their research partners.
+It aims to advance the weather modeling systems used by meteorologists, mission planners, and decision makers.
+NUOPC partners are working toward a common model architecture - a standard way of building models - in order to make it easier to collaboratively build modeling systems.

    Parameterization
       The representation, in a dynamic model, of physical effects in terms of admittedly oversimplified parameters, rather than realistically requiring such effects to be